highcharts/connectors-morningstar/docs/connectors/creating-your-first-chart.md

 `AssetAlloc` is the general view, splitting net assets across bonds, cash, convertible bonds, equity, and other. `CanadianAssetAlloc` is the Canadian view, and `UnderlyingAssetAlloc` breaks the portfolio down by underlying instrument type.

 Every table has a `Type` column naming its categories. `AssetAlloc` and `CanadianAssetAlloc` then carry one column per measure - `Long`, `LongRescaled`, `Net`, and `Short` - while `UnderlyingAssetAlloc` holds a single `UnderlyingInstruments` column of percentages.

-Because this is snapshot data rather than a series, you hand whole columns to Highcharts: `Type` becomes the axis categories, and each measure becomes a series:
+Hand the table to the chart with the `dataTable` option, then let each series pick its columns through `dataMapping`: `name` for the category label, `y` for the value.
+The series name defaults to the column it maps to, so there is nothing else to wire up:

 ```js
     ...